 3. ROTTEN EGG SMELL

 Originally natural gas does not have any odor or color to it.
-But for safety purpose, utility companies add a component in it, known as mercaptan.
+But for safety purposes, utility companies add a component to it, known as mercaptan.
 It gives the odorless gas a smell, which is hard to miss.
 Most people describe this smell as rotten eggs or sulfur.
-If you are noticing this smell in your house, you should call for a gas line repair in San Antonio, TX. .
+If you are noticing this smell in your house, you should call for a gas line repair in San Antonio, TX.

 4. SMALL BUBBLES